alchrabas/pyslate/docs/user-guide.rst

 Sometimes it's necessary to mention in the message something specified from outside.
 Just think about a message dialog 'Do you want to remove a file "mypicture.png"?'
-This file name is not always the same so there must be a way for programmer to specify it and there needs to be a way for a translator to show it in the dialog.
+This file name is something that does change, so there must be a way for a programmer to deliver it and there needs to be a way for a translator to show it as part of the message.
 That's why there exists a special structure, called a **variable field**.
-It's denoted as **%{variable_name}** which is replaced by Pyslate during program execution.
+It's denoted as **%{variable_name}** which is later replaced by Pyslate during the program execution.
 The "variable_name" is identifier of value which should be interpolated here.
 The only easy way to learn what can stand for "variable_name" is to thoroughly read the original translation.

 **English**